schmittyjd/pyenv-installer/README.md

 # pyenv installer

-This tools is used to install `pyenv` and friends.
+This tools is used to install `pyenv` and friends. (this fork includes the virtualenvwrapper plugin rather than the virtualenv plugin)

 This plugin was inspired from [rbenv-installer](https://github.com/fesplugas/rbenv-installer).